ngangamary078/Moringa-Delani-Studio/README.md

 ## BDD
 See a small description of what the application does on the landing page.
-You are able to hover on the portifolio. you are able to send an e-mail
+You are able to hover on the portifolio.
+On mouse click on WHAT WE DO Images you are able to see design, web development and product.
+You are able to send an e-mail.